Castara Retreats’ sustainable principles on Tobago

 - In response to feedback from guests, we have opened a bar and restaurant in partnership with local people, creating an improved income for them and employment for additional staff.
 This ensures that the economic benefits of visitors are shared around even within the confines of Castara Retreats.
 We have noticed that the level of poverty has visibly decreased in the village in the past 10 years.

-- Everyone working at Castara Retreats is involved in discussions on the importance of protecting the environment.
+- Everyone working at Castara Retreats is involved in discussions on the importance of protecting the environment, and on our philosophy of sharing the opportunities with others.

 - The vast bulk of services and products required at Castara Retreats are purchased locally.
 All the in situ staff are local and all maintenance and repairs are carried out by local tradesmen.